 1. Shorter legged riders can cope comfortably with a proportionally longer crank ( crank length relative to leg length, femur length or any other metric) than longer legged riders.
-There are exceptions but this seems to be the general rule.
-What do I mean by the the word ‘cope’?
+There are exceptions but this seems to be the general rule and the probable reason for it is as follows.

 So ultimately I can’t give you a recommendation but I do encourage you to experiment.
 I think most riders are well served with the commonly available range of crank lengths of 165mm to 180mm, though every year we supply custom bikes with shorter than standard cranks and occasionally longer than standard cranks.
 There is a need for them, but I just don’t think it is as great as the people who believe a simple equation leads to ideal crank length think it is.
 Humans are more complex than that.
-Setting seat height by inseam x whatever number you choose isn’t accurate across the cycling population; choosing top tube length based on standard tables for torso and arm length isn’t accurate either; so I doubt that crank length has a proportional basis that can be widely applied.
+Just as setting seat height by inseam x whatever number you choose isn’t accurate across the cycling population and choosing top tube length based on standard tables for torso and arm length isn’t accurate either; the idea that individually optimal crank length is fixed percentage of inseam length / femur length or any other simple metric doesn’t stand up.
 That doesn’t mean that it won’t work for you and if you are interested, experiment.
 This is the only way to determine what works best for the individual.
-What I will say, is that for performance purposes and after experimentation, if you cannot make up your mind about which length to ride, the conservative choice is usually the easier one to live with if you get it wrong.
+What I will say, is that if you are a ‘performance’ rider and after experimentation, if you still cannot make up your mind about which crank length ideal, the shorter choice is almost always the easier one to live with if you get it wrong.

 I suspect that other than very long or short legged riders, we all have two effective crank lengths – the one we are used to and the one we should be using.
 Sometimes, happily, they are the same thing.
 If you get the chance to play with significant differences in crank length, do so, as it is an interesting exercise.
 Unless you are potentially prepared to go down the custom frame route there will be limits to what is practical.